junchen-deng/NanoTax/README.md

 ## Upcoming features
 * checking the required environment before running the script
-* fix issues that cannot create nested repository
+* fix issues that cannot create the nested repository
 * fix issues that '--truecontigs' doesn't work if coverage file is provided